Obstetric Anesthesia Division

 We currently have 1 obstetric anesthesia fellowship position per year.
 Fellows can expect to deliver anesthesia care to patients with a wide range of comorbidities.
 Didactics, teaching and supervision of residents are part of this experience.
 In addition, we have an extensive history of collegiality and collaboration with our OB/GYN colleagues.
 The OB anesthesia fellows will be an integral part of this multidisciplinary patient care team.
 As part of the fellowship curriculum, they will also participate in a QI or research initiative.

-Dr. David Mayer is the division chief of obstetric anesthesia at UNC.
-Dr. Kathleen Smith is the obstetric anesthesia fellowship director.
+Dr. Kathleen Smith is the Division Chief of Obstetric Anesthesia at UNC.
+Dr. Ben Cobb is the Obstetric Anesthesia Fellowship Director.
 Currently, we have 8 obstetric anesthesia attending physicians who have a special interest in providing safe and compassionate care to the women of North Carolina.